Trees and More

 Au Nom de la Rose

-French import shop Au Nom De La Rose will have a pretty wide variety of trees from 1.2 to 2.5m tall ranging in price from 580rmb to 1,300.
-Only real trees, but they’ll have pre-decorated trees on offer standing at same height and costing 800rmb to 2,500.
-They've also got plenty of smaller ones, and probably the nicest window-display of the downtown shops!
-Unfortunately, they don't sell tree decorations separately.
-Wreaths are about 40cm wide and cost 280rmb.
-Delivery within 5km is 80RMB for trees below 2m, 200RMB for above 2m.
+French import shop Au Nom De La Rose will have a pretty wide variety of trees from 1.2 to 2.1m tall ranging in price from 650rmb to 1,650rmb.
+They have real and fake trees in stock, along with many pre-decorated trees on offer standing at same height.
+They’ve also got plenty of smaller ones, and one of the nicest window-displays of the downtown shops!
+Wreaths are about 40cm wide and will cost around the 300rmb mark.
+Depending on the size of the tree you’ve selected, they can deliver for free within 3km.
+Outside 3km delivery prices are negotiable, again depending on the size of your tree.

 Ruby's emporium of seasonal doohickeys and thingamubobs is in full Christmas swing.
-This year they're doing a 50% off sale on pretty much everything.
-They're also selling fake trees, ranging from 1.2m-2.1m for green ones, or 1.5m-2.1m for colored ones.
+They're also selling fake trees, ranging from around 1-2m in various different colors.
 That means black, silver, gold, white and frosty (sparkling white?) ones!
 Green ones go from 50-150rmb, the colored for 100-180rmb.
-With half-price off that's... a real bargain, actually.
-Ornaments a-plenty, bells, mixed bags of ornaments, Christmas wreaths, tree decorations, etc. Larger tree decorations go for 25rmb each, bags of ornaments for 20rmb each, and they've got all kinds of package deals and the like.
+You may find some real bargains here, with package deals available on an array of ornaments, bells, mixed bags of ornaments, Christmas wreaths, tree decorations, etc.

 Wan Qun Florist

-Old stalwart Wan Qun, the last hold-out on that stretch of Shaanxi Nan Lu, has finally shut down, moving to Yongjia Lu.
-Here, they sell real trees, Chinese pines, to be exact, starting from next week.
-1.6m for 200rmb, 1.8m for 300rmb, 2m for 400rmb.
-Limited stock, so be quick.
-Delivery's pretty much mandatory, as trees aren't available in the store.
-You're going to have to organize it with the shopkeepers, whose English is rudimentary.
+Wan Qun Florist on Yongjia Lu sells real trees, Chinese pines, to be exact, which will be in stock very soon.
+Trees ranging from 1.5-2m will cost you between 200-500rmb.
+Unfortunately trees are not always available in-store for purchase, which means you’re going to have to organize delivery with the shopkeepers, whose English is rudimentary.
 It's free within 3-4km, 30-50rmb for 5-8km, 100rmb for 10km or above.
 They've also got a modest array of Christmas ornaments on sale; garlands, lanterns, Christmas ornaments, etc. A few kuai per item.
 Christmas wreaths are also available, but it depends on the stock.
-They also sell those little Christmas plants with the red leaves.
-Ponsettia?
-Christmas Cactus?

 Holiday House (Anting)

 The house of wonders, trinkets and merriment in that deserted housing complex in Anting is still worth the trip for the hardcore holiday homemaker.
-No real Christmas trees in 2017 (a common thread this year).
-Instead, fake ones.
-Sizes: 0.5-2 meters tall.
+Fake trees and a vast amount of assorted decorations is what you will find upon arrival.
+Tree sizes: 0.5-2 meters tall.
 Different materials available, prices ranging from 45rmb to about 200rmb.
 Delivery is about 50rmb, more if you're far away.
-Christmas wreaths also available for between 29rmb-160rmb.
-All kinds of ornaments available; light-up snowmen, Christmas lights, tree ornaments, lawn ornaments, whimsical polar bear and Santa statues, tinsel, bells, tree skirts, light up stars... the works.
+Christmas wreaths are also available for between 29rmb-160rmb.
+They have all kinds of ornaments; light-up snowmen, Christmas lights, tree ornaments, lawn ornaments, whimsical polar bear and Santa statues, tinsel, bells, tree skirts, light up stars... the works.
 All those range from as little as 5rmb to 35rmb and up.
 Seriously, it's like a million things.

 The Graces Floral

-Graces Floral's still selling real (Chinese-grown) Christmas trees.
+Graces Floral are selling real (Chinese-grown) Christmas trees.
 Prices depend on the size and height; 1.5m start at 900rmb, 1.8m are about 1,200rmb, 2m around 1,800rmb.
-Head on down to pick one out, or just ask them to deliver straight to your door if you're the risk-taking type.
+Head on down to the store and take a look.
+Don’t be put off if there are none in the storefront, they have more available in their warehouse.
 Delivery is free for the downtown, 30rmb for Pudong, 60rmb for the likes of Jiading and Baoshan.
 A bit short on ornaments, and they're ambiguous on prices.
 Graces Floral has some unconventional wreath designs; it's about 300-700rmb for one of their arrangements, depending on the size.

-Annie’s Florist (now known as Annie's Dream) will have Christmas trees for sale, but only small ones (30-40cm) that’ll costs you between 400-500rmb.
-They're imported from Holland, don't you know.
+Annie’s Dream will have Christmas trees for sale very soon, but only of the slightly smaller variety (30-60cm) that’ll cost you between 400-500rmb.
+They're imported from Holland, don't you know, and if you call them up before the trees are in stock, they can be pre-ordered.
 You can get your tree delivered around town for 20rmb, but if you’re in Pudong expect a higher fee (40-50rmb).
-They only got the real thing at Annie's.
-No artificial trees here (except for the avant-garde arrangement in the window that goes for like 5,000rmb), nor will there be decorations.
-There are some similarly avant Christmas wreaths up for grabs, the smallest at 20cm for 200rmb, the largest 40cm for 300-400rmb.
+They only have the real thing at Annie's.
+There are some ambitiously designed Christmas wreaths up for grabs, the smallest at 20cm for 200rmb, the largest 40cm for 300-400rmb.

 Hongqiao Bird and Flower Market

 Hongqiao Bird and Flower Market's a bit more of a rustic experience but they've got plenty of sellers there.
 Some of them even sell real trees, for which you'll likely have to pay a pretty penny.
-Last year, a two-meter imported tree was about 2,000rmb including the pot.
-Since it seems like there's been a bit of a shortage in the usual shops this year, the prices might be higher.
-You're far more likely to come across fake trees; 2.1m trees can go for as much as 500rmb, 2.4m ones for as much as 700rmb.
+However, you’re far more likely to come across fake trees; 2.1m trees can go for as much as 500rmb, 2.4m ones for as much as 700rmb.
 Delivery would be down to the individual shop-seller.
 Plenty of decorations and Christmas wreaths available, though.

 Hardly bears mentioning but the Yu Garden Bazaar also usually has a selection of garlands, ornaments, fake trees, etc. If you want to make a day trip of it, you can always go to Yiwu, where the rest of the world buys its Chistmas decor in bulk.
 Here is more info if you want to make a holiday pilgrimage.